 "Today, there are hundreds of Sun Dances, purification ceremonies, healing ceremonies, Midewin ceremonies every year.
 Most are conducted by recognized spiritual leaders, such as Rick Two Dogs, Warfield Moose, Richard Moves Camp, and others, but we also know there are those who exploit their own people’s traditions.

 The most recent example of this is occurring in Saulte Ste.
 Marie, Michigan this year.
 It’s being advertised as a “public event” on Facebook.
 The American Indian Movement name and logo is being used without permission of the American Indian Movement.
 Chief Terrance Nelson, and Edward Benton-Benai are advertised on the poster, and neither of these two men are attending, or taking part in any way.
 Sault St. Marie has never attended American Indian Movement meetings, and are not recognized as part of the council.
-The reason for the establishment of the American Indian Movement Grand Governing Council and Trademarked logo is to curtail the abuse of our name, organization, and intellectual
+The reason for the establishment of the American Indian Movement Grand Governing Council and Trademarked logo is to curtail the abuse of our name, organization, and intellectual property rights being used by people we do not know.

 The American Indian Movement is not saying that Sun Dances cannot be held in any area or community.
 Indian people can have all the Sun Dances they want, but the responsibility, the honor in being truthful rests on the organizers, and they should not be using the name of an organization that has nothing to do with their Sun Dance.
 The danger in this is that some one could get hurt, or sick, and the responsibility would be on the American Indian Movement.